viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform apply # Command is create the resources are defined in terraform configuration.

+terraform apply --refresh-only # Can be used to detect configuration drift by refreshing the state of the infrastructure without making any changes.

+terraform apply -replace # command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.

+`Note:` This command replaces terraform taint, which was the command that would be used up until 0.15.x.
+You may still see terraform taint on the actual exam until it is updated.

 terraform fmt # Command is used to rewrite Terraform configuration files to a canonical format and style.

+terraform fmt -check -recursive # The `-check option` will make the command return a non-zero exit code if any of the files are not properly formatted and `-recursive` option instructs it go into the sub-directories.

 terraform destroy # Command is used to destroy the resourtces are created from the terraform configuration.

-`Note:` You can also simply remove the resource configuration from your code and run `terraform apply`.
+`Note:` You can also simply remove or comment the resource configuration from your code and run `terraform apply`.
 This will also destroy the resource.

 terraform destory `-target <resource type.local resource name>` # If you want destroy for specific resource need to use -target option.